centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - Improved Broker's behaviour when trying to insert negative values in unsigned columns of the storage database.
 - Improved network connection stability by sending tcpkeepalive packet every 30s on tcp stream.
-- Improved the manner of sending bulk data with Broker.
+- Improved the manner of sending bulk data with Broker on MariaDB databases.
 - It is now possible to use empty strings for parameter values in stream connectors.

 ##### Bug fixes